h0tw1r3/dvbhdhomerun/readme.txt

 The kernel driver creates /dev/dvb/adapterX/xyz devices via the linux DVB subsystem (http://linuxtv.org).
-One adapter per tuner is created, a dual tuner HDHomeRun will thus create two adapters).
+One adapter per tuner is created, a dual tuner HDHomeRun will thus create two adapters.

 The kernel driver also creates the following devices: